 The Art of the Lyricist

-Clarke Peters investigates the art of lyricist Alan Jay Lerner and other musical theatre wordsmiths through the BBC archive.
+4 Extra Debut.
+Clarke Peters investigates the art of 'My Fair Lady' lyricist Alan Jay Lerner and other musical theatre wordsmiths.
+From 2016.

 Alan Jay Lerner often said that he sweated for weeks to write a lyric for a song.
 His words highlighted the struggle that he and the other legendary wordsmiths of musical theatre had as they sought to hone the right words to fit their collaborator's music - words which would sometimes translate into the vernacular and speech of generations afterwards - expressions like "Get me to the Church on Time" (Lerner) or "Everything's Coming Up Roses" (Sondheim).

-There are also new interviews with the lyricist Charles Hart (writer of words for "Phantom of the Opera" and more recently "Bend it like Beckham"), Millie Taylor, Professor of Musical Theatre at Winchester University and Alan Jay Lerner expert Dominic McHugh.
+Fresh interviews feature with lyricist Charles Hart (writer of words for "Phantom of the Opera" and more recently "Bend it like Beckham"), Millie Taylor, Professor of Musical Theatre at Winchester University and Alan Jay Lerner expert Dominic McHugh.

-Clarke Peters who's sung in many musicals and written the book for "Five Guys Named Moe" presents this journey of crafting the words for the perfect musical theatre song.
-He explores the pleasures and pitfalls of a lyricist's life and, in the company of Lerner and many others, takes the listener through from first thought to the opening night.
+Clarke Peters presents this journey of crafting the words for the perfect musical theatre song.
+Discover the pleasures and pitfalls of a lyricist's life as he takes us through from first thought to the opening night.

 Producer: Emma Kingsley.